The Door with Seven Locks (1940 film): Reception

 The Monthly Film Bulletin wrote: "Good direction and better acting conceal the flaws in this improbable story, and the result is a picture with suspense, thrills and a welcome leavening of humour.
 Leslie Banks is a gruesome villain, Lilli Palmer is a refreshingly 'different' heroine and Romilly Lunge sufficiently impetuous as the young detective."

+Kine Weekly wrote: "The Door with Seven Locks certainly has an ominous and forbidding setting, and, what's more, it lives up to its evil atmosphere.
+The acting, like the stagecraft, is in stern harmony with the theme.
+The two together are Edgar Wallace at his spine-chilling best.
+Title, author and star values clinch the obvious box-office proposition."

+Picturegoer wrote: "It takes a little time to gather up the threads of the plot, but there is plenty of good action in the best Wallace tradition, while the sinister atmosphere is skilfully built up and maintained.
+Leslie Banks revels in the role of Stilleti and David Horne contributes a subtle essay in villainy as Havelock.
+Lilli Palmer is good as the heiress, while Romilly Lunge plays the detective attractively.
+If you like spine-chillers this should suit you."

 Leslie Halliwell said: "Old-fashioned barnstormer, ineptly made."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "good", writing: "Robust blood and thunder, eerie and well-acted."